opencadc/reg/reg/README.md

 ## content
 The _content_ (registry records to publish) are simply XML files stored in the `/config/content` directory.
+See: `example-content`.
 The following files are required:
 ### Identify.xml
 This is the OAI `<Identify>` record for the publishing registry with `<VOResource>` extension in the `<description>`.
-See example: TODO.

 ### ListMetadataFormats.xml
 This is a static response to the OAI `verb=ListMetadataFormats` query.
-See (use) example: TODO.

 ### ListSets.xml
 This is a static response to the OAI `verb=ListSets` query.
-See (use) example: TODO.

 ### {authority}.xml
 This is an OAI `<GetRecord>` response for the configured authority.
 The OAI `<metadata>`